Who we are

 DDR is registered with Charities Regulatory Authority.
 CRN: 20204824

 Click to see our details at CharitiesRegulator.ie

 DDR is a Company Limited by Guarantee

 Dogs end up at the pound for a number of reasons.
 A stray dog in the pound has 5 days to be reclaimed or re-homed (Control of Dogs Act, 1986).
-A dog surrendered by it’s owners may be euthanised immediately.
-Louth County Council does it’s best to rehome dogs but unfortunately due to the sheer volume of dogs entering the pound many dogs are listed for euthanasia to accommodate new arrivals.
+A dog surrendered by it’s owners may be euthanized immediately.
+Louth County Council does it’s best to re-home dogs but unfortunately due to the sheer volume of dogs entering the pound many dogs are listed for euthanasia to accommodate new arrivals.

 These are dogs that DDR rescue and take into our care.

 The official Dept. of the Environmental Dog Control Figures shows that Louth now has one of the lowest destruction rate in Ireland.
 This figure was over 75% prior to DDR being founded.